BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 }
 ```

 Notice first that the `name` property does not include the domain name itself.
-To signal the apex of
+To signify a record
-the domain, the `name` property is set to the empty string.
-An example of this would be the `MX`
+at the apex of the domain, the `name` property is set to the empty string.
+An example of this would
-record for the `blakerain.com` domain:
+be the `MX` record for the `blakerain.com` domain:

 ```hcl
 resource "bunnynet_dns_record" "mx_blakerain" {